Opioid Treatment Program (OTP) Accreditation Fact Sheet

 The Substance Abuse and Mental Health Services Administration (SAMHSA) established an accreditation requirement in federal regulations in 2001 to help OTPs improve the quality of patient care, treatment and services delivered in the OTP setting.
 The requirement emphasizes person-focused care, integrated and individualized approaches to OTP services and outcomes, increased patient-satisfaction, improved recruitment of staff, and enhanced community confidence and outcomes.
 SAMHSA also developed the Federal Guidelines for Opioid Treatment Programs to further support OTPs in their adoption and implementation of the federal regulations.
 SAMHSA periodically reviews and revises these guidelines.

-- If an OTP is part of an organization accredited under a different program by The Joint Commission, the OTP(s) must be accredited under the BHC accreditation program.
+- If an OTP is part of an organization accredited under a different program by The Joint Commission, the OTP(s) must be accredited under the Behavioral Health Care and Human Services Accreditation program.

 - OTPs must have one active patient to be eligible for survey.